NKI-CCB/imfusion/docs/installation.rst

   conda install -c jrderuiter imfusion

-Note that the bioconda package does not install rpy2, as R/rpy2 can be difficult to install.
+Note that the bioconda package does not install rpy2 (which is only required for the single-sample differential expression test and can be difficult to install) and matplotlib/seaborn (which is only required for the differential expression plots and can give issues on headless servers).

 If you wish to use the single-sample differential expression test (which requires rpy2), you can install R and rpy2 can be installed using:

 .. code:: bash

+    # Using conda
     conda install rpy2

-Rpy2 can also be installed using pip if you want to use an existing R
+    # Using pip (allows use of existing R installation)
-installation:
+    pip install rpy2

+Similarly, matplotlib/seaborn can be installed as follows:

 .. code:: bash

+    # Using conda
+    conda install matplotlib seaborn

+    # Using pip
-    pip install rpy2
+    pip install matplotlib seaborn

 Using pip
 ~~~~~~~~~